Using Dynamics 365 Sales to Track Your Competitors

 By tracking each competitor on an opportunity and noting why deals are won or lost you can access this information in Dynamics 365.
 As a result, sales leaders can dig deeper to identify patterns and gain actionable insights.

-This information can be accessed in various ways, including grids and Power BI charts.
 The example below shows a basic list detailing why our coffee distributor lost three recent opportunities to a rival firm.
-It cites pricing as the key factor in two of these deals, suggesting a stronger proposition is needed to increase the probability of success where this competitor is pitching.
+It cites pricing as the key factor in two of these deals, indicating a stronger proposition is needed to increase the probability of success where this competitor is pitching.

 Competitor Analysis - Reasons Lost